 After initial measurement, other financial liabilities are subsequently measured at amortized cost using the effective interest method.
-Amortized cost is calculated by taking into account any discount or premium on the issue and fees that are integral parts of the effective interest rate.
+Amortized cost is calculated by taking into account any discount or premium on the issue and fees that are integral part of the effective interest rate.
+Gains and losses are recognized in profit or loss when the liabilities are derecognized (redemption is a form of derecognition), as well as through the amortization process.

-As of December 31, 2016 and 2015, the Group's other financial liabilities consist of accounts and other payables (excluding statutory liabilities), short-term debt and long-term debt.
+As of December 31, 2017 and 2016, the Group's other financial liabilities consist of accounts and other payables (excluding statutory liabilities), short-term debt and long-term debt.